RishiDarkDevil/Design-and-Analysis-of-Algorithms/Assignment-2.md

 *Sorting the Last 4 plates in one of the two worst cases.*

 Extended Even Better Algorithm:
-- We observe pattern of plates in the `Even Better Algorithm` and we continually sort the above plates based on the following algorithm from top to bottom thereby sorting the entire stack.
+- We observe pattern of plates in the `Even Better Algorithm` and we continually sort the above plates based on the following algorithm from top to bottom thereby sorting the entire stack of plates.

 [Extended Even Better Algorithm](./Plots/Better-Plates.png)